- What is the application deadline?

 - How is the program’s success measured?

-The application deadline for 2014 is January 15th.
-Please note that applicants who apply before January 15th are more likely to be placed in an internship.
+The application deadline for the 2017 field season is Sunday January 15th, 2017.
+Please note that applicants who apply before January 15h are more likely to be placed in an internship.
 We review applications on a rolling basis.
 The sooner your application is complete, the sooner we can review your files and consider you for available positions.
 In other words, the early (qualified) bird gets the internship!
 Applications received after January 15th will be reviewed on an as-needed basis.

 Your application is considered complete after we receive your submitted application, 3 letters of recommendation and your official college/university transcript.
 Once all of these documents have been received, you will be sent an email confirming that your application is complete.